Want to spend Easter in Croatia? Here is what to expect while you are there.

-Many visitors actually miss this wonderful time of year, simply because it isn’t considered the traditional’ Croatia holiday time,’ but there are many benefits to visiting Croatia during March or April.
+Many visitors actually miss this wonderful time of year simply because it isn’t considered the traditional’ Croatia holiday time.’
+Still, there are many benefits to visiting Croatia during March or April.

-The weather around Easter is indeed mild, and often sunny at this time, and prices are low.
+The weather around Easter is indeed mild and often sunny at this time, and prices are low.
 You’re not going to experience huge crowds at any tourist attraction, and you’ll find accommodation far easier as a result.

 Bonus!
 In addition to all of this, you’ll also get to see and experience Easter traditions across the country, which vary slightly from place to place.

 Skip Ahead To My Advice Here!

 Some cities are known for their own special Easter celebrations and traditions, but there are also customs you will find anywhere you go in Croatia during the holiday.

 Easter Traditions In Zagreb

 Zagreb is undoubtedly the busiest place to be if you want to experience Easter time with many other people!
 You’ll find countless activities on offer, and if you head to the famous cathedral, you’ll see a massive hand-painted Easter egg exhibition; it’s certainly something to impress on your Insta feed!

 You should also head to the Easter Fair at Ban Jelacic Square, too, for fun and festivities for all the family.
 You’ll find stalls that are decorated in the manner of tiny wooden houses, almost like gingerbread houses.
 In these stalls, you’ll find all ways of delicious goodies to try, including local delicacies, as well as souvenirs you can purchase and take back home for loved ones.

 Of course, it’s not just Zagreb that has all the Easter fun, as if you head towards the coastline, you’ll find everyone heads out and enjoys the mild weather, hitting the beach and also the parks, where you’ll find families spending quality time together.